mebeim/aoc/2021/README.md

 pipe `|`) represent a 4-digit number that we want to decode.
-The problem is that *we do not know the mapping between letters in the patterns and segments on the display!* For each line, the mapping is different, and we must deduce it through some kind of logic just by observing the 10 unique patterns printed in the first part of each line.
+The problem is that *we do not know the mapping between letters in the patterns and segments on the display!* For each line, the mapping is different, and we must deduce it through some kind of logic just by observing those first 10 unique patterns.

 For the first part of the problem, we want to merely count, amongst the second part of each line, how many times the digits `1`, `4`, `7` and `8` are